Jacob Zuma Fast Facts

 September 12, 2008 - Corruption charges against Zuma are tossed out by the court a second time, this time on procedural grounds.
 Prosecutors announce an appeal on September 17.

 January 12, 2009 - The Supreme Court of Appeal overturns the lower court ruling that threw out corruption charges against Zuma, stating that the ruling was riddled with errors.
-This new ruling means that the National Prosecuting Authority can press new charges against Zuma, pertaining to bribes he allegedly accepted from the French arms company Thint Holdings.
+This new ruling means that the National Prosecuting Authority can press new charges against Zuma, pertaining to bribes he allegedly accepted from Thint Holdings.

 April 6, 2009 - Prosecutors drop all corruption charges against Zuma.

-April 26, 2009 - The African National Congress wins a majority of votes in South African elections, ensuring that its leader, Jacob Zuma, will be the country's next president.
+April 26, 2009 - The African National Congress wins a majority of votes in South African elections, ensuring that Zuma will be the country's next president.

 May 9, 2009 - Inaugurated as President of South Africa.

-February 2010 - Zuma admits to fathering a child out of wedlock with Sonono Khoza, daughter of the head of South Africa's World Cup organizing committee.
+February 2010 - Zuma admits to fathering a child out of wedlock with the daughter of the head of South Africa's World Cup organizing committee.

 December 2010 - Zuma files a $700,000 defamation lawsuit over a 2008 political cartoon which portrays him raping a female figure symbolizing justice.